The “Silk Road” served the ancient China trade with the west from a

 since the early Ming dynasty.

-Even during the Ming sea prohibition
+Even during the Ming sea prohibition,

-allowed to continue trading with Ming China under the pretense of
+when all other trading contacts were broken off, Tondo was allowed to continue trading with Ming China under the pretext of

-Southeast Asia in the old China trade.
+Southeast Asia during the early China trade.

 However, today it is known

-that there were trade contacts in existence between China and the
+that trade between China and the

 the Song dynasty.